GlulkAlex/crossover-ci-code-angular/README.txt

 - If you need to build anything (Example: grunt)
 No need for build, all just plain JS, CSS and HTML.
-Must run at browser from local file system even without server (internet connection needed for CDN usage).
+Must run at browser from local file system with running local server (internet connection needed for CDN usage).

 - How to start your application (Example: node.js server startup script)